Production Capacity for Heavy Vibrators Increased 9-Fold at Krasny Mayak Plant

 The Yaroslavl plant "Krasny Mayak" has completed a large-scale production modernization, increasing the output of heavy industrial vibratory motors ninefold – up to 4,500 units per year.
 Investments in the project exceeded 115 million rubles, of which 74.7 million rubles were a concessional loan from the Industrial Development Fund (IDF), and 8.3 million rubles were funds from the regional support fund.

-Thanks to the Industrial Development Funds, we have modernized production, increasing the precision of parts processing and labor productivity.
+Thanks to the Industrial Development Funds, we have modernized production, increasing the accuracy of parts processing and labor productivity.
 In addition, the launch of new equipment allows us to expand the product line by manufacturing heavy industrial vibrators with a pushing force of up to 250 kilonewtons.
-Currently, in the segments of heavy, surface, and explosion-proof vibratory motors with similar indicators, there are no analogues produced in Russia; such equipment is imported from the USA, Germany, Italy, and, to a growing extent, from China.
+To date, in the segments of heavy, surface, and explosion-proof vibratory motors with similar indicators, analogues are not produced in Russia; such equipment is imported from the USA, Germany, Italy, and, to an increasing extent, from China.

 Artyom Belyaev, General Director of PJSC "Yaroslavl Plant \"Krasny Mayak\""